 The new regime will apply for disposals made on or after April 6, 2020 – so just over a year before these changes come in.

 You may well ask: “Why do we have to report on the same thing twice?”
-Well , the reason is because every tax year is dealt with in isolation and it is only until the end of the year that you can truly aggregate all income, gains, losses, deductions and reliefs to formulate a properly reconciled and final tax position.
+Well, the reason is that every tax year is dealt with in isolation and it is only until the end of the year that you can truly aggregate all income, gains, losses, deductions and reliefs to formulate a properly reconciled and final tax position.